Advertisement

 Change in bladder or bowel function

-Acute or short-term diarrhea is a common problem, and is typically the result of a virus, bacteria, or food sensitivity.
+Acute (short-term) diarrhea is a common problem and is typically the result of a virus, bacteria, or food sensitivity.
 Most bouts will last a day or two before going away on their own.
-Likewise, constipation, characterized by hard, dry stool, and fewer than three bowel movements in a week's time, is not often serious, and can typically be remedied with water, exercise, and fiber.
+Likewise, constipation—which causes hard, dry stool, and fewer than three bowel movements in a week's time—is not often caused by a serious medical condition and can typically be improved with water, exercise, and fiber.

-If these bowel changes—and others like narrowing of the stool—are long-lasting and don't go away on their own, they should be checked by your HCP.
-Bloody stool is another red flag you should report to your provider.
+If these bowel changes—and others like narrowing of the stool (poop)—are long-lasting and don't go away on their own, they should be checked by your HCP.
+Bloody stool is another symptom you should report to your HCP.
 It's not always as obvious as you might think; stool may appear dark red or blackish in color.

-These symptoms may indicate inflammatory bowel disease, like Crohn's disease or ulcerative colitis, but they can also be signs of colon cancer.
+These symptoms may indicate other digestive conditions, such as irritable bowel syndrome (IBS, a chronic condition that causes changes in bowel movements) and inflammatory bowel disease (IBD, chronic inflammation of the digestive tract), but they can also be signs of colon cancer.

 Be aware of bladder changes, too, like pain when urinating, bloody urine, more frequent urination, or a weak stream.
-While these signs and symptoms are often caused by a urinary tract infection or an enlarged prostate, they may also indicate urinary tract or prostate cancer.
-Be sure your HCP clears you for cancer after treatment for other problems.
+While these signs and symptoms are often caused by a urinary tract infection or an enlarged prostate (a male reproductive organ that makes semen), they may also indicate urinary tract or prostate cancer.
+If you have any of these symptoms, be sure to tell your HCP about it.

 woman in bed checking her temperature